ntious/FundIT/Database_basic_SQL_lite/README.md

 ## Notes
 - Database file: `StudentDB_demo.db` (created automatically).
 - Each Binder session is temporary; download the `.db` file if you want to keep your work.
+## Desinged By
+- I. K. NTI for Educational Perpurse Only